antoinecomp/moodbot/README.md

 <h2> Running the app </h2>

+Don't forget to build your model first with `python train_init.py`.

+<h3>Run the app locally</h3>

-If you fancy to test it locally designed application you have to run both the client and the server.
+If you fancy to test it locally you have to run both the client and the server.
-You may run in two terminals
+You may run in two terminals in your project directory :

  - `python app.py` which launch the client.
- - `python -m rasa_core.server -d myflaskapp/models/dialogue/ -u myflaskapp/models/nlu/default/moodnlu/ --debug -o out.log --cors *` which launch the server.
+ - `python -m rasa_core.server -d models/dialogue/ -u models/nlu/default/moodnlu/ --debug -o out.log --cors *` which launch the server.

+<h2> Modifying the NLU model </h2>

+This chatbot is a totally open-source project, you are free to modify it in every way

+<h3>Modifying the domain</h3>

+The domain specifies the universe in which the bot's policy acts.
+A Domain subclass provides the actions the bot can take, the intents and entities it can recognise

+<h3>Create more stories</h3>

+If the model is done you may want to add more stories.
+In order to do that you may run `python train_online.py` You will be able to stack new stories to the old ones but pay attention to where you save it !

 <h2> Contribution </h2>